 Studies have shown that 80% of all disease starts in the bowels.
 And you have probably seen the yogurt commercials stating that 75-80% of your immunity is in your gut, that is absolutely true and a brilliant marketing campaign for them.
 I have seen patients that struggled with headaches, fatigue, sleep problems, and joint/muscle pains improve just by cleaning up their bowels.
 You are only as healthy as the food you absorb.
-If your bowels don’t move daily and multiple times through out the day then food is left inside you causing it to rot inside your body.
-This will over time break down the intestinal lining decreasing enzymes, probiotics and immunity in the GI tract.
-The analogy I like to use is take whatever you had for dinner last night, leave it on your kitchen counter and hike the heat in your house up to 98.6 degrees and leave it there for a few days to even a week.
+If your bowels don’t move daily and multiple times throughout the day then food is left inside you causing it to rot inside your body.
+This will over time break down the intestinal lining decreasing enzymes, probiotics, and immunity in the GI tract.
+The analogy I like to use is taken whatever you had for dinner last night, leave it on your kitchen counter and hike the heat in your house up to 98.6 degrees and leave it there for a few days to even a week.
 It will rot.
 This is what is happening in your GI tract if you are not eliminating after each meal.

 On the opposite end, if you have constant loose stools/diarrhea you are unable to absorb nutrients.
-I often see patients with diarrhea they’ve had for weeks and months by time they get to me.
-We run blood work on them to find they are deficient in B vitamins, minerals, vitamin D, iron and antioxidants because they cannot absorb these when they have loose stools.
+I often see patients with diarrhea they’ve had for weeks and months by the time they get to me.
+We run blood work on them to find they are deficient in B vitamins, minerals, vitamin D, iron, and antioxidants because they cannot absorb these when they have loose stools.
 Sometimes we will see patients with alternating constipation and diarrhea, this is often referred to as Irritable Bowel Syndrome (IBS), Colitis, or Gastritis.
-Which in my opinion are all labels for a deeper underlying problem.
-Both constipation and loose stools must be corrected in order to maintain good nutrient absorption, health and immunity.
+Which in my opinion are all labels for a deeper underlying problem?
+Both constipation and loose stools must be corrected in order to maintain good nutrient absorption, health, and immunity.

 Causes of GI Issues may include: